Ramyashruti06/Aquarium_Tank_sensor_noise_filtering/README.md

 To simulate the readings from 3 sensors – Turbidity sensor, DHT22 (Temperature and Humidity) sensor, Water level sensor using MATLAB, accompanied by realistic noise and applying a moving filter and comparing it against a Kalman filter for accurate readings.

 # METHODOLOGY -
-Sensor readings are calibrated with noise to mimic real-time sensor readings.
-Filters - kalman filter & Moving Average are used to generate actual readings of those signals.
+Sensor readings are combined with noise to mimic real-time sensor readings.
+Filters - Kalman filter & Moving Average are used to generate actual readings of those signals.

 # PARAMETERS -
 1.	t => Time in min for 1 day